AntikoreDev/AntikoreDev/README.md

 ### GameMaker Extensions
 * [FileCompressed](https://github.com/AntikoreDev/file-compressed/) · Save/Load GameMaker structs onto binary files.

-### Duck Game Mods
+### Mods
-These mods are pretty old but released to public domain due to the possible delisting of Duck Game and other ASG games.
+Duck Game: These mods are pretty old but released to public domain due to the possible delisting of Duck Game and other ASG games.
 * [Basketball](https://github.com/AntikoreDev/dg-basketball) · Basketball game mode for Duck Game
 * [Random Stuff](https://github.com/AntikoreDev/dg-random-stuff) · A bunch of items and weapons for Duck Game

+Balatro: Cuz why not
+* [Ninfia Mod](https://github.com/AntikoreDev/ninfia-mod/tree/main) · A meme mod that adds a "joker boss" and a challenge to play with it

 ## Miscellaneous Projects
 * [Aidanish](https://github.com/AntikoreDev/aidanish) · A constructed language of my creation, mixture between various romanic, germanic and other languages.
 Also using some python scripts to manage various aspects of the language and files on the repository.